Transparent Utah Help

 Welcome to Transparent Utah

-Utah has been a leader in government transparency for over a decade with a commitment to making it easier for the public to get detailed financial information about state and local government spending.
-This section, provides an overview of how the new website functions.
+Utah has been a leader in government transparency since 2009 with a commitment to making it easier for the public to get detailed financial information about state and local government spending.
+This help section, provides an overview of how the latest version of the website, Transparent Utah 3.0, functions.

-Quick Search Bar – Detailed search for Employee Pay or Vendor Pay
+Quick Search Bar – Detailed search for Employee Pay, Vendor Pay or Job Title

 At the top of the Transparent Utah page, just below the title bar, you will see the Quick Search bar.
 Use the drop down menu on the left to select your search topic, then type the appropriate name on the search bar.
-This is the quickest way to search for an individual employee or vendor.
+This is the quickest way to search for an individual government employee, government vendor or job title.
 Use the drop down menu on the left to choose between the search bars.

 See the Video Tour of Employee Payroll Quick Search